 Using HubSpot is still a doddle.
 Creating a landing page really only takes minutes, and there are a number of tutorials available to get you going.

-The landing page builder interface is based around a library of templates.
+The interface is based around a library of templates.
 You just need to add your own images and text.
 Beneath the surface, there are plenty of other features to make HubSpot effective.
 It’s easy to optimize for performance using the built-in A/B testing and list-segmentation.

 The fact that HubSpot is an all-purpose tool means it has features that competitors struggle to replicate.
 That is, integrations with all of the other HubSpot tools comes right out of the box.
 This lets you utilize the likes of live chat and conversation bots along right on your landing page.